-market.
-For instance, a search engine could be able to predict new trends from consumer searches and therefore face less uncertainty in product design.25
+example, in R&D) to enter a new market.
+For instance, a search engine could be able to predict new trends from consumer searches and therefore face less uncertainty in product design.27

-This possibility is also implicit in the paper by Hagiu and Wright.26 Indeed, the authors' theoretical model rests on an important distinction between within-user data advantages (that is, having access to more data about a given user) and across-user data advantages (information gleaned from having access to a wider user base).
+This possibility is also implicit in Hagiu and Wright's paper.28 Indeed, the authors' theoretical model rests on an important distinction between within-user data advantages (that is, having access to more data about a given user) and across-user data advantages (information gleaned from having access to a wider user base).
 In both cases, there is an implicit assumption that platforms may use data from one service to gain an advantage in another market (because what matters is information about aggregate or individual user preferences, regardless of its origin).

-Our review of the economic evidence suggests that several scholars have, with varying degrees of certainty, raised the possibility that incumbents may leverage data advantages to stifle competitors in their primary market or adjacent ones (be it via merger or organic growth).
+Our review of the economic evidence suggests that several scholars have, with varying degrees of certainty, raised the possibility that incumbents may leverage data advantages to stifle competitors in their primary market or in adjacent ones (be it via merger or organic growth).
 As we explain below, however, there is ultimately little evidence to support such claims.
+Policymakers have, however, been keenly receptive to these limited theoretical findings, basing multiple decisions on these theories, often with little consideration given to the caveats that accompany them.29

-Policymakers, however, have largely been receptive to these limited theoretical findings, basing multiple decisions on these theories, often with little consideration of the caveats that accompany them.27 Indeed, it is remarkable that, in the Furman Report's section on "[t]he data advantage for incumbents," only two empirical economic studies are cited, and they offer directly contradictory conclusions with respect to the question of the strength of data advantages.28 Nevertheless, the Furman Report concludes that data "may confer a form of unmatchable advantage on the incumbent business, making successful rivalry less likely,"29 and adopts without reservation "convincing" evidence from non-economists with apparently no empirical basis.30
+Indeed, it is remarkable that, in its section on "[t]he data advantage for incumbents," the "Furman Report" created for the UK government cited only two empirical economic studies, and they offer directly contradictory conclusions with respect to the question of the strength of data advantages.30 Nevertheless, the Furman Report concludes that data "may confer a form of unmatchable advantage on the incumbent business,